zehua0417/checkmate.nvim/README.md

 - Uncheck items with `:CheckmateUncheck` (default: `<leader>Tu`)
 - Select multiple items in visual mode and use the same commands

-Enhance your todos with custom [metadata](#metadata)!
+Enhance your todos with custom [metadata](#metadata) with quick keymaps!

-> Your .todo file is saved as regular markdown!
+> Your .todo file is saved as regular markdown ✔

 # ☑️ Commands